nymanska/besstology.github.io/_posts/2025-06-15-reflection-when-theres-no-one-left-to-follow.md.md.md

 - **Grid-forming inverters can establish their own voltage and frequency.** They don’t need an external reference, making them essential in high-renewable, inverter-dominated systems.

-- **Digital inertia — especially from batteries — can respond in milliseconds,** and has been shown to be up to **8× more effective** than traditional rotating machines.
+- **Synthetic inertia — especially from batteries — can respond in milliseconds,** and has been shown to be up to **8× more effective** than traditional rotating machines.

 - **Inertia is disappearing not just from generation, but from loads too.** As induction motors are replaced with inverter-based technologies, we're losing ‘load inertia’ as well.